Military reform 'will go ahead'

-Military reform will go ahead with conscription to be gradually phased out and the armed forces expected to be much leaner within four years, new Defence Minister Sutin Klungsang said yesterday.
+Military reform will go ahead with conscription to be gradually phased out and the armed forces expected to be much leaner within four years, new Defence Minister Sutin Klungsang said on Monday.

-Mr Sutin said the military's restructuring programme is under way, especially the plan to replace conscription with voluntary enlistment.
+Mr Sutin of the Pheu Thai Party said the military's restructuring programme is under way, especially the plan to replace conscription with voluntary enlistment.
 However, government support is required to speed up the voluntary programme to meet public expectations.

 He said salary increases and better welfare benefits could be incentives to encourage people to join up, while negative public perceptions about the military that see young men avoiding conscription should also be addressed.